Bury St Edmunds County High School: Organisation

-As a school rated by Ofsted as "Outstanding" (1999, 2005, 2008, 2011, 2013), under the Academies Act 2010 County Upper School applied to become a High-Performing Academy – a publicly funded independent school.
+As a school rated by Ofsted as "Outstanding" (1999, 2005, 2008, 2011, 2013), under the Academies Act 2010 County High School applied to become a High-Performing Academy – a publicly funded independent school.

 Together with Horringer Court School, Westley School, Tollgate Primary School and Barrow Primary School, and working closely with Howard Middle School, it forms the 4-18 Bury St Edmunds All-Through Trust with the potential for students to move flexibly through the pyramid in accordance with their ability and aptitude allowing the six schools to work together strategically to drive up even further their standards and results.

 The All-Through Academy Trust received the go-ahead from the Department of Education in September 2015 to create a Technical Academy alongside its traditional academic pathway offering 14-18-year-old students vocational education in Science, Technology, Mathematics and Engineering (STEM) working alongside industry to allowing a work-place based study.
 The Technical Academy plans to open in September 2017.
-Current industry and University partners include Microsoft, ARM, Bosch, British Sugar, Claas UK, BT, EDF, Marshall Aerospace, Rolls-Royce, Redgate Software, Treatt, UK Power Networks, Vitec, Suffolk Education Business Partnership and the University of East Anglia.
+Current industry and university partners include Microsoft, ARM, Bosch, British Sugar, Claas UK, BT, EDF, Marshall Aerospace, Rolls-Royce, Redgate Software, Treatt, UK Power Networks, Vitec, Suffolk Education Business Partnership and the University of East Anglia.

-The Trust, in this instance led by County Upper, has become an Early Adopter of the World Class Schools Quality Mark.
+The Trust, in this instance led by County High, has become an Early Adopter of the World Class Schools Quality Mark.